 “The intra-cerebral attention nanoeconomy, modelled in terms of zones, synapses, nerve impulses and neurotransmitters, only makes any sense if it is re-situated within the microeconomy of small groups in which we develop on a daily basis (family, office, business) and the macroeconomy of great media flows which take up and captivate our consciousness.”

-We pay attention to what others in the group pay attention to, reacting to and in the context of other people’s priorities, in an endless feedback loop.
-Group reality starts to supplant and obscure other realities.
+We are always in groups, but in groups, we can neither see straight or think straight: group reality starts to supplant and obscure other realities.
 We may consciously be aware of this (or not), but either way, the intra-organizational conflicts that lead to gridlock and inefficiency, once established, tend to be undiscussable and their undiscussability is undiscussable.
 This dynamic will be all-too-familiar to anyone who has grown up in an alcoholic household, where gaslighting, codependence, and denial are the norm.
-The Core Group often functions within an organization like an addiction.
+The Core Group that pulls the strings often functions within an organization like an addiction.

 Often, boards and executive teams will bring in a consultant to surface or root out these dysfunctions.
 Unsurprisingly, I believe this is a sound approach.
 Objectivity, baseline intelligence, and what Venkat Rao calls “a missing or dismantled sacredness module” are required to shed light on and expand what the organization can pay attention to.